Moorgate tube crash: Crash

 On arrival at Moorgate at 8:46 am, the train, which comprised two units of three connected cars, did not slow.
 It was still under power and no brakes were applied; it passed through the station at 30–40 mph.
 The signalman on duty later reported that the train appeared to be accelerating as it passed along the platform.
 A passenger waiting to take the return journey stated that Newson appeared "to be staring straight ahead and to be somewhat larger than life".
 Tests were later done on trains entering platform 9 at slow speed.
 These showed that because of the station lighting, it was impossible to clearly see the driver's eyes.
 Witnesses standing on the platform saw Newson sitting upright and facing forward, his uniform neat and still wearing his hat; his hands appeared to be on the train's controls as far as they could tell.

-The brakes were not applied and the dead man's handle was still depressed when the train entered the overrun tunnel, throwing up sand from the drag; when the driver's cab crashed into the hydraulic buffer, the carriage was separated from its bogie and the coachwork was forced into the end wall and the roof.
+The brakes were not applied and the dead man's handle, which must be held down for the train to be able to travel, was still depressed when the train entered the overrun tunnel, throwing up sand from the drag; when the driver's cab crashed into the hydraulic buffer, the carriage was separated from its bogie and the coachwork was forced into the end wall and the roof.
 The first 15 seats of the carriage were crushed into 2 ft.
 The second coach was forced under the rear of the first, which buckled at three points into the shape of a V with a tail, and had its rear forced into the tunnel roof.
 With the weight of the train piling up behind it, the 52 ft front coach was crushed to 20 ft.
 The third car was damaged at both ends, more significantly at the leading end as it rode over the second.
 Javier Gonzalez, a passenger who was travelling in the front carriage, described the moment the train crashed:

 Just above my newspaper I saw a lady sitting opposite me and then the lights went out.
 I have the image of her face to this day.
 She died.

-As darkness came, there was a very loud noise of the crash, metal and glass breaking, no screams, all in the fraction of the second, one takes to breathe in.
+As darkness came, there was a very loud noise of the crash, metal and glass breaking, no screams, all in the fraction of the second one takes to breathe in.
 It was all over in no time.

 Forty-two passengers and the driver died; seventy-four people were treated in hospital for their injuries.
 It was, and remains, the worst peacetime accident on the Underground.